Mortalitas/GShade/README.md

 # GShade-Shaders
-Shaders made for the GShade ReShade package and made available free for public use &amp; modification.
+Shaders made for the GShade ReShade package.
+Please refer to individual file licenses for questions about distribution and modification.